Dimmnn/ChatBubblesReplacements/README.md

-# ChatBubblesReplacements

-## 📘 Chat Bubbles in Protected Areas
+# 📘 Chat Bubbles in Protected Areas

 Chat bubble texture replacements for World of Warcraft.
 These work in the open world and in protected areas such as Dungeons and Raids.